Robust Group Synchronization via Cycle-Edge Message Passing: Introduction

 That is, the multiplication of the original group ratios along a cycle yields the group identity.
 In practice, one may only compute the following approximation for $g^*_L$:

 where for faster computation we prefer using only 3-cycles, so that $g_L = g_{ij} \, g_{jk} \, g_{ki}$.

 One basic idea is that the distances between $g_L$ and $e_\mathcal G$ for cycles $L$ containing edge $ij$, which we refer to as cycle inconsistencies, provide information on the distance between $g^*_{ij}$ and $g_{ij}$, which we refer to as the corruption level of edge $ij$.
-We thus estimate these corruption levels by alternatingly updating messages between cycles and edges via a Cycle-Edge Message Passing (CEMP) algorithm.
+Our proposed Cycle-Edge Message Passing (CEMP) algorithm thus estimates these corruption levels using the cycle inconsistencies by alternatingly updating messages between cycles and edges.
 The edges with high corruption levels can then be confidently removed.

 In theory, the latter cleaning (or removal) procedure can be used for recovering the original group elements in the noiseless case and for nearly recovering them in the case of sufficiently small noise.
 In fact, we obtain the strongest theoretical guarantees for general group synchronization with adversarial corruption.

-In practice, it is an effective cleaning procedure that can be applied before an existing group synchronization solver.
-Indeed, existing solvers often cannot deal with high and moderate levels of corruption and should benefit from initial application of CEMP.
-Furthermore, a forthcoming applied paper uses ideas of this current work to directly recover group elements.
+In practice, Section \ref{sec:postproc} suggests methods of using the estimated corruption levels for solving the group synchronization problem in general scenarios.

 The basic idea of this work was first sketched for the different problem of camera location estimation in a conference paper \cite{AAB} (we explain this problem later in Section \ref{sec:energy}).
 In addition to formulating this idea to the general group synchronization problem as well as carefully explaining it in the context of message passing, we present nontrivial theoretical guarantees, unlike the very basic and limited ones in \cite{AAB}.
-Most importantly, we establish exact and relatively fast recovery of the underlying group elements.
+Most importantly, we establish exact and fast recovery of the underlying group elements.